email: info(at)go-eu.com

 Temporary residence permits like the Pink Slip allow you to stay in Cyprus for extended periods, but they are designed for people actually residing in the country beyond tourist stays.

-Best for: international holdings, cross-border structures, founders needing EU credibility and professional infrastructure.
+Best for: international holdings, cross-border structures, and founders who need EU credibility and professional infrastructure.

-Malta is often used for international structures.
+Malta is often known for international structures.
 While the nominal corporate tax rate is high, effective taxation can be

-lower through Malta’s refund mechanisms — but only when structured correctly with professional support.
+lower through Malta’s refund mechanisms, but this needs really professional support.

 Foreigners (EU or non-EU) can fully own and register a Maltese company without living there or holding a Maltese residence permit.